sonata-nfv/sonata-nfv.github.io/openstack-basic-starting-guide.md

 # Openstack initial configuration

-Immediatly after a fresh Openstack deployment, the default 'admin' project will the only tenant available - as a best practice, you should avoid working on this project, because it gives access to global configuration settings with impact on all the remaining tenants that you'll create.
-So the first step, as 'admin' Role, will be:
+Immediatly after a fresh Openstack deployment, the default `admin` project will the only tenant available - as a best practice, you should avoid working on this project, because it gives access to global configuration settings with impact on all the remaining tenants that you'll create.
+So the first step, as `admin` Role, will be:

 * create a new Project (or Tenant) and define Quotas for this Project